Facebook Lean Canvas: How to Model a Multi-sided Business

 I’ll start by getting more specific on pricing.

-For modeling purposes, I like to start with the simplest of the 3 pricing approaches (CPM) because it takes fewer steps (assumptions) to convert impressions into number of users.
+For modeling purposes, I like to start with the simplest of the three pricing approaches (CPM) because it takes fewer steps (assumptions) to convert impressions into a number of users.

-You can certainly use CPC and CPA but they’ll require building a few additional assumptions into your model (that are derivatives of number of impressions) such as your click through rate.
+You can certainly use CPC and CPA, but they’ll require building a few additional assumptions into your model (that are derivatives of the number of impressions), such as your click-through rate.
 I’ll leave that for you as an exercise.

-The best place to look for pricing ballparks are in your existing alternatives box i.e. what are customers using and buying today.
+The best place to look for pricing ballparks is in your existing alternatives box, i.e., what are customers using and buying today?

 The best evidence of monetizable pain is a check being written.

 In the case of Facebook, Google Adwords was probably the closest (and most successful) existing alternative to model against at the time.
 Before Adwords, there were banner ads.
 Before that, radio, tv, print, billboards, etc. Advertisers have been paying to reach large enough targeted audiences for some time now.

 This, by the way, is a great example of an old “job” with several existing alternatives (still in use) that transcend both time and categories.
 As a side note, I’ve been incorporating the jobs-to-be-done framework in my work lately and will get more into this in future posts.